 myShelton is a student portal that provides access to email, Canvas, registration information, course information, and campus news.
-Students are assigned a myShelton account that can be accessed with a username and password. myShelton is available 24/7 from anywhere in the world.
+Students are assigned a myShelton account that can be accessed with a User ID and PIN. myShelton is available 24/7 from anywhere in the world.